ljpatrick/marxpaint/docs/en/README.txt

                               manually.
 (This does not apply to an exported animated GIF.)

-                      Playback in Tux Paint
+                      Playback in Marx Paint

-                              To play a slideshow within Tux Paint, click the 'Play' button.
+                              To play a slideshow within Marx Paint, click the 'Play' button.
 (Note: If you hadn't selected ANY images, then ALL of your saved images will be played in the slideshow!)